Controversy creates cash in Paul Verhoeven’s ultra-violent sci-fi classic

 Robocop was something of a baptism of fire for filmmaker Paul Verhoeven.

-What remains is still incredibly graphic, even by today’s standards, but Verhoeven’s cartoon approach softens the movie’s blunt nature, not only aesthetically but also politically, transforming the movie into a Cyberpunk gorefest similar in tone to the 2000 AD comic series.
+What remains is still incredibly graphic, even by today’s standards, but Verhoeven’s cartoon approach softens the movie’s extreme nature, not only aesthetically but politically, transforming the movie into a Cyberpunk gorefest similar in tone to the 2000 AD comic series.
+Robocop is a marvel of costume design, the kind of emblematic figure that was destined to wow watching kids the world over, but in the mind of Verhoeven this was a strictly adult affair, a gauche assault on our most primal urges.
 It is clear from his US catalogue that Verhoeven believes in a sex and violence mantra, particularly when it comes to flogging sci-fi action vehicles on American soil, and Robocop‘s brand of visual unreality would prove the ultimate gateway and commercial blueprint for all future endeavours.

 Dick Jones: I’m sure it’s only a glitch, a temporary setback.

 The Old Man: You call this a GLITCH?
 We’re scheduled to begin construction in six months.
 Your “temporary setback” could cost us fifty million dollars in interest payments alone!